 affects the cells lining the intestine, it can cause

 (watery or loose stools).
 If you have diarrhea that continues for more than 24 hours, or if you have pain and cramping along with the diarrhea, call your doctor.
-In severe cases, the doctor may prescribe a medicine to control the diarrhea.
+In severe cases, the doctor may prescribe a medication to control the diarrhea.
 If diarrhea persists, you may need intravenous (IV) fluids to replace the water and nutrients you have lost.
 Often these fluids are given as an outpatient and do not require hospitalization.
-Do not take any over-the-counter medicines for diarrhea without asking your doctor.
+Do not take any over-the-counter medications for diarrhea without asking your doctor.

 Tips to Help Control Diarrhea